kwwaikar/aws-data-exchange-publisher-coordinator-1/README.md

 3. Python 3.8+
 4. AWS CLI
 5. AWS SAM CLI
+6. Note -  Default Cloud 9 environment has AWS CLI and AWS SAM CLI  installed.
+To upgrade the python version to 3.8, you can execute following commands:
+7.  sudo amazon-linux-extras enable python3.8
+    sudo yum install python38

 Once you have all prerequisites in place, clone the repository and update the code: